 - (a) have and disclose a process for periodically evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in the reporting period in accordance with that process during or in respect of that period.

-The Company does not have in place a formal process for evaluation of its executives.
+The Company has in place a formal process for evaluation of its sole executive being the Company's Managing Director.